 - Is there is food available for purchase or if they have a place to sit and eat if you bring your own picnic.

-Apple Orchard Field Trip Ideas: BYO-Basket
+Apple Orchard Field Trip Ideas: Bring Your Own Apple Picking Basket

-The apple orchard will most likely have bags available for picking, but I recommend bringing your own baskets and/or reusable bags.
+The apple orchard will most likely have bags available for picking, but we recommend bringing your own baskets and/or reusable bags.
 My favorite free trade baskets for farmers markets, and pick your own farms can be found at the following affiliate link.

-Apple Activities and Apple Crafts for Kids
+Apple Activities for kids

-Before and after you go to the apple orchard you can extend your child’s learning by trying some of these fun apple activities!
+Before and after you go to the apple orchard you can extend your child’s learning by trying some of these fun autumn apple activities!

 - Teach your children about the parts of an apple; Core, seeds, flesh, skin, stem, and leaf.